AndriyShymoniak/test_task/README.md

 ## Installation
-1. Make sure you have Java 11 JDK, any Java Environment, Postman and MySQL Workbencch 8.0 installed.
+1. Make sure you have Java 11 JDK, any Java Environment, Postman and MySQL Workbench 8.0 installed.
 2. Clone this project.
 3. Find "test_db.sql" file in "/data" folder, open it as SQL script and run it to create database and set initial values.
+4. You should also change a few fields in Java application properties located in "test_app\src\main\resources\application.properties" There you should change

+- spring.datasource.username = (your MySQL Workbench instance username)
+- spring.datasource.password = (your MySQL Workbench instance password)
-4. Now you can run Java project.
+5. Now you can run Java project.
 The main class is located in "test_app\src\main\java\com\shymoniak\testapp\TestAppApplication.java".
-5. Import json requests collection "Test app requests.postman_collection.json" from "/data" folder to test application.
+6. Import json requests collection "Test app requests.postman_collection.json" from "/data" folder to test application.

 ## Functions
 1. Simple CRUD operations for Air company entity.